skyeskyeskye/PENN_CYBERSECURITY_FINAL/Blue_Team_Defensive/Defensive_Operations.md

   - **Metric**: http.response.status_code
   - **Threshold**: above 400
   - **Vulnerability Mitigated**: Brute Force Attempts (through SSH) that result in excessive amount of error codes
-  - **Reliability**: Medium- while the baseline came from previous traffic experience, there can be times where there is more traffic to the webserver with codes over 400 just as a fluke and not indicative of an attack.
+  - **Reliability**: High- however, it should be noted, while the baseline came from previous traffic experience, there can be times where there is more traffic to the webserver with codes over 400 just as a fluke and not indicative of an attack.

 #### Alert 2: HTTP Request Size Monitor